7 Best eCommerce Platforms for Businesses in 2026

 6. BigCommerce

 BigCommerce is designed to help businesses create and manage online stores.
-This provides a more comprehensive and scalable solution compared to alternatives with simple and quick setups.
+It provides a more comprehensive and scalable solution compared to alternatives with simple and quick setups.

-Features: BigCommerce offers robust features of unlimited products, unlimited staff accounts, and multiple sales channels like eBay, Amazon, Facebook, and Google Shopping.
-On their more premium plans, BigCommerce offers abandoned cart recovery, store credit cards, and Google customer reviews.
+Features: BigCommerce offers robust features, including unlimited products and staff accounts, and multiple sales channels such as eBay, Amazon, Facebook, and Google Shopping.
+Its more premium plans offer abandoned cart recovery, store credit cards, and Google customer reviews.

 Pricing: BigCommerce offers four plans based on annual sales volumes.
-Standard plans start from $29 per month, and larger enterprises can receive custom pricing for over $400,000 in annual sales volume.
+Standard plans start from A$43 per month, and larger enterprises can receive custom pricing for over A$596,000 in annual sales volume.

 Pros